mendes5/react-webgpu/README.md

 I plan to solve this by hiding it behind "smart" hooks like `useMemoBag({device}, ({device}) => {...}, [])`, but they are tedious to manage.

-Ideally I would be able to just not render any hooks and straight out render my children while still kepping my state:
+Ideally I would be able to just not render any hooks and straight out render my children while still keeping my state:

 ```js
 const Cube = () => {